January 2018 - November 2018

-During the Spring 2018 semester, I also took a course taught by Professor Smith titled "Themes in Physics and Art".
-In this course we explored the intersection between physics and art by examining the role that physics plays in artistic media and composition, as well as discussing how physics can be an inspiration for art.
-For one of the units of this course, we studied the art of paper marbling, and how this particular artistic medium is highly dictated by physics, particularly fluid dynamics.
-During this unit, Spencer invited a couple of professional paper marblers who have a studio in Amherst MA to come in to our class and give a demonstration on paper marbling.
+During the Spring 2018 semester I also took a course taught by Spencer Smith titled "Themes in Physics and Art".
+In this course we explored the intersection between physics and art.
+This involved examining the role that physics plays in artistic media and composition, as well as discussing how physics can be an inspiration for art.
+One of the units of this course had us studying the art of paper marbling, and how this particular artistic medium is dictated by physics, particularly fluid dynamics.
+During this unit, Spencer invited a couple of professional paper marblers based in Amherst MA to come to our class and give a demonstration on paper marbling.
 Everyone in the class was fascinated by the process of paper marbling, as well as the beautiful patterns that emerged from it.

-Feeling inspired by this course, I decided that I'd like to use my time during the summer to study the intersection between physics and art more in depth.
-After discussing this with Spencer, he came to me with the perfect project to meet this goal: the paper marblers who gave the demo for our class showed an interest in working with us to study the physics behind the art of paper marbling, and would allow us to study the physics behind the art of paper marbling, and would allow us to come in to their studio to conduct experiments.
+Feeling inspired by this course, I decided that I wanted to use my time during the summer to study the intersection between physics and art more in depth.
+After discussing this with Spencer, he came to me with the perfect project to meet this goal: the paper marblers who gave the demo for our class showed an interest in working with us to study the physics behind the art of paper marbling.
+They would even allow us to come to their studio to conduct experiments on paper marbling.
 This proposal was really exciting to me, so I agreed to participate in this project.

 While taking the physics and art course, I also developed an interest in fractals.
-When observing the images created from paper marbling I noticed that they appear to have similar properties to some fractal images, particularly those that exhibit self-repeating patterns.
-This inspired me to incorporate fractals in to my study and analyze the marbling images by determining if they have any fractal properties.
+When observing the images created from paper marbling, I noticed that they appear to have similar properties to some fractal images, particularly those that exhibit self-repeating patterns.
+This inspire me to incorporate fractals into my study and analyze the marbling images by determining if they have any fractal properties.